-Common partner universities for exchangeSorbonne Université; Universidad de Valencia; Università degli Studi di Bologna 'Alma Mater Studiorum'; Universitatea de Vest din Timisoara; Universidad de Salamanca; Université Aix-Marseille; Université de Neuchâtel; Université de Montréal; Universidade de São Paulo; Universidad Nacional de Colombia/Bogotá
+Exchange universities for stay abroadsSorbonne Université; Universidad de Valencia; Università degli Studi di Bologna 'Alma Mater Studiorum'; Universitatea de Vest din Timisoara; Universidad de Salamanca; Université Aix-Marseille; Université de Neuchâtel; Université de Montréal; Universidade de São Paulo; Universidad Nacional de Colombia/Bogotá

 Special features regarding the equipmentMedia laboratory for Phonetics and Phonology and some research-supported courses in the field of Digital Humanities; Computer workstations in the department library; Film screenings for film seminars; General: lecture theatres with audiovisual technical equipment, online learning platforms for language practice, electronic document and examination administration system; File depositories for the individual courses.